Amos Gitai

 During the Yom Kippur War in 1973, Mr. Gitai was forced to interrupt his studies as he was called up to the reserve service as part of a helicopter rescue crew and was wounded when his helicopter was hit by a Syrian missile.
 During his missions, he used a Super 8 camera to document the war and subsequently embarked on his career as a filmmaker.

 He directed “House,” his first documentary, in 1980, which was censored by Israeli television.
 After his “Field Diary” documentary was censored again in 1982, he moved to Paris, where he made his first fiction films.
-He returned to Israel after Yitzhak Rabin as was elected prime minister for the second time in 1992.
+He returned to Israel after Yitzhak Rabin was elected prime minister for the second time in 1992.
 He developed a prolific body of work, including numerous fictional and documentary films, as well as exhibitions, plays, books and lectures.

 Mr. Gitai has created more than 90 works for film and theater, as well as installations, artists' books, experimental work and television productions.
 His work has been presented in major retrospectives in the Pompidou Center in Paris, the Museum of Modern Art and Lincoln Center in New York, and the British Film Institute in London.
 His films have featured at the Cannes Film Festival and the Venice International Film Festival.